PiwikPRO/PPMS-PublicDocs/tag_manager/skip_link_tracking.rst

     or anything else a URL can address.

 If you wish to trigger tags, when the anchor element is clicked, they need time to execute before the redirect happens.
-That is why, our container is equiped with a delay mechanism.
+That is why our container is equipped with a delay mechanism.